trueprint/redux-standard-actions/README.md

 `type` is a string action type, or an action creator from `makeActionCreator`.

-If a function `reducerFn` is given, it is used to handle all Flux Standard Actions.
+If a function `reducerFn` is given, it is used to handle all Flux Standard Actions with type `type`.

-Otherwise, you can pass an object with separate reducers for `next()` and `throw()`, which will handle non-error and error FSA's, respectively.
+Otherwise, you can pass an object `reducerMap` with separate reducers for `next()` and `throw()`, which will handle non-error and error FSA's, respectively.
 This API is inspired by the ES6 generator interface.

-All reducers here must be `undefined` or a function with non-zero arity (it needs to operate on at least the state).
-Undefined reducers will default to the identity.
+All reducers here must be `undefined` or a function with non-zero arity (it needs to operate on at least the state). `undefined` reducers will default to the identity.

 ```js
 makeActionReducer('LOGIN', {